RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-In this section, we provide the experimental setup for evaluating FCM and the software framework Rx-Caffe.
-We also detail the benchmark DNNs used in our experiments.
+{ } In this section, we describee the experimental setup used to evaluate the RxNN framework.

-{\bf Device/Circuit simulation.} We used an in-house device model of the synaptic/neuron spintronic device~\cite{sengupta_synapseMain} that is based on the solution of Landau-Lifshitz-Gilbert (LLG) magnetization dynamics and Non-Equilibrium-Green’s Function (NEGF) electron transport.
-Circuit-level simulations were performed in HSPICE using 45nm bulk CMOS technology and our device model.
-Our simulations use the ADC and DAC circuit designs proposed in~\cite{adc_ibm,verma}.
-The circuit parasitics used in our simulations were extracted from the device and crossbar array layouts.
-The layouts as shown in Figure~\ref{fig:crossbar_layout}, were performed using the design rules specified in~\cite{rulesmosis}.
-The table on the right in Figure~\ref{fig:crossbar_layout} details the device, technology~\cite{45nm_params_intel}, and variation parameters~\cite{synapse_variation} used in our experiments.
-We also characterized crossbar arrays for energy which is used as a technology parameter in Rx-Caffe to estimate energy consumption.
+{\bf Device/Circuit simulation.} We use an in-house device model of the synaptic element~\cite{sengupta_synapseMain} that is based on the solution of Landau-Lifshitz-Gilbert (LLG) magnetization dynamics and Non-Equilibrium-Green’s Function (NEGF) electron transport.
+Circuit-level simulations are performed in HSPICE using the 45nm bulk CMOS technology and the synaptic device model.
+Our simulations use the ADC and DAC circuits proposed in~\cite{adc_ibm,verma}.
+The interconnect parasitics ($r_{row}$, $r_{col}$) are extracted using the device and crossbar array layouts.
+Figure~\ref{fig:crossbar_layout} shows these layouts that are performed using the design rules specified in~\cite{rulesmosis}.
+The table in Figure~\ref{fig:crossbar_layout} details the device, technology~\cite{45nm_params_intel}, and variation parameters~\cite{synapse_variation} assumed in our experiments.
+We also characterize a resistive crossbar array to compute energy at the crossbar-level which is used as a technology parameter in RxNN to estimate system-level energy consumption.

-{\bf Application-Level simulation.} We evaluated the application-level accuracy and energy of several popular DNNs realized on crossbar based architecture using Rx-Caffe.
-Table~\ref{tab:benchmark} details the benchmark DNNs using the targeted dataset, the number of convolution and fully-connected layers, and the number of synapses and neurons.
-We also present the relative model size to show the size difference between our benchmark DNNs.
-In order to evaluate the application-level accuracy and energy of DNNs using Rx-Caffe, we used the architecture presented in~\cite{spindle}.
-We realize this architecture using crossbar arrays of varying sizes 16x16 (Cross16), 32x32 (Cross32), or 64x64 (Cross64).
-Note that, the operations other than vector-matrix multiplications (max-pooling, normalization, {\em etc.}) are performed on the host processor.
+{\bf Application-Level simulation.} We evaluated the application-level accuracy and energy of several popular DNNs on the resistive crossbar system using RxNN.
+Table~\ref{tab:benchmark} provides details of the benchmark DNNs, including the number of convolution and fully-connected layers, the targeted data-set, and the number of neurons and synaptic connections.
+We also present the relative model size to highlight the difference between these benchmark DNNs.
+To evaluate energy consumption, we use an architecture similar to~\cite{spindle}.